ianjones/moodle-assignsubmission_comparativejudgement/docs/Userguide/Getting_started.md

 Only settings specific to the comparative judgement plug-in are detailed here, which are found in **Submission types**.

 * Select **Comparative judgement**.
 You can decide whether students will upload **File submissions**, or submit **Online text**, or both.
 * You can specify the number of comparisons each judge will complete using **Minimum judgements per user** and **Maximum judgements per user**.
-For a summative assessment these numbers might be the same as each other, perhaps 10 comparisons per judge.
+For a summative assessment these numbers might be the same as each other, perhaps 10 comparisons per submission.
 For learning activities you might require a minimum of 10 comparisons per judge, but no practical upper limit so set it to 999.
-* For **Minimum judgements per submission** a value of 10 or more is recommended in the [research literature](https://doi.org/10.1080/0969594X.2019.1602027).
+* For **Minimum judgements per submission** a value of 10 comparisons per submission or more is recommended in the [research literature](https://doi.org/10.1080/0969594X.2019.1602027).
 * To allow judges to make written comments on submissions when doing comparisons, select **Enable comparison comments**.
 * You can set a **Start date for judgements**, or not if you wish judges to be able to start their comparisons immediately.
 * For a summative assessment you would likely not select **Allow user to judge while their submission is editable**.
 For learning activities you might select this to enable flesibility; for example a student might wish to improve their work and resubmit after comparing the efforts of peers.